bluehalo/elastic-querybuilder/README.md

 ```

 ##### `query`
 > Build up a query object.
 If your last or only argument is a function, it will be passed a builder object that can be used to nest boolean queries or build nested queries.
-The `must`, `should`, `filter`, and `must_not` all behave in the same manner with the same API, but build differently.
+The `must`, `should`, `filter`, and `must_not` all have the same API and can be used in the same way.

 ```javascript
 builder.query(